Frequently Asked Questions

 On June 28, 2019, the Federal Court certified the Federal Court lawsuit as a national class proceeding.
 Canada and the court-appointed Representative Plaintiffs agreed to a settlement.
 On December 11, 2023, the Federal Court approved the Settlement Agreement as fair, reasonable and in the best interests of Class Members.

 This means Class Members can apply for financial compensation.
-To receive compensation under this settlement, Class Members must file claims with the Claims Administrator, who will be responsible for processing and making decisions on the submitted claims.
+To receive compensation under this settlement, Class Members must file claims with the Claims Administrator, who is responsible for processing and making decisions on the submitted claims.
 Taking part in this settlement avoids the cost and uncertainty of a trial.
 There is no delay in obtaining a decision and compensation as Class Members will not need to file individual lawsuits or testify in court.
-The period during which Class Members will be able to submit a claim is two and a half years after the Implementation Date, plus a possible six-month extension.
+The period during which Class Members can submit a claim is from August 21, 2024 to February 22, 2027

 In addition to this compensation, Canada is providing fifty million dollars ($50,000,000) to create a foundation that promotes healing and transparency, by formally recognizing the harm caused by the Indian Boarding Homes Program.
 The foundation will also be used to preserve languages and culture.